jsoeterbroek/resume/markdown/resume-en.md

 * Human Languages:

     * Fluent in English and Dutch.
-    * Fair knowledge of French, written Arabic and German languages.
+    * Fair knowledge of French, German and written Arabic.
-    * Willing to learn new languages.
+    * Willing to learn new languages quickly.

+* Medical and personal care for people with mental disabilities:

+    * Medication prescription and handling
+    * Diabetes Mellitus and Insuline
+    * Personal care and basic hygiene
+    * Personal wellbeing and creative activities
+    * Practical use of technology in personal care

 Education
 ---------